mickalala/Zap-Recall/README.md

 # Zap-Recall
 Zap-Recall is a appliance that can be used to learn in a fun way.
-By playng cards, the user can test his knowledge.
+By playing cards, the user can test his knowledge.
 The set of cards can be customized, when reponding to the card the user receive a instant feedback on their accurancy.

 <p align='center'>